fullphat/halon/README.md

-# RedSquare
+# Halon

+## Synopsis

-A Python-based micro web server that controls various LED matricies, LCD displays, LEDs and other nifty widgets.
+Python-based micro webserver that controls various LED matricies, LCD displays, LEDs and other nifty widgets in a structured, easily-accessible, and extensible way.

 ## Concept

-RedSquare provides a simple web server that abstracts the different libraries required to talk to the various different widgets.
-Support is designed to be seamless, so if you don't have a particular widget, RedSquare will fail gracefully.
+Halon supports a modular platform based on a single central webserver, a standard helper library and any number of third-party created device modules that interface with varying physical devices.

 ## Supported Devices

 - Max7219 8x8 LED Matrix
 - Thingm Blink(1) USB LED
-- Pimoroni HAT
+- Pimoroni UnicornHAT and UnicornHAT HD

 ## Support Planned